What is Quality of Service?

 Quality of Service vs. Traffic Shaping

-- Traffic Shaping: Traffic Shaping controls the flow of data to prevent congestion, making it suitable for mid-market companies with fluctuating bandwidth needs.
-While easier to deploy, it may not guarantee the same level of performance for high-priority applications as QoS.
+• Traffic Shaping: Controls the flow of data to prevent congestion.
+It is simpler to deploy and effective for managing bandwidth.
+Yet, it may not guarantee the same level of performance for critical applications as QoS.

 Techniques for Implementing Quality of Service